MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Add capabilities

-You can add capabilities by the following ways:
+You can add capabilities in the following ways:

 * [Use Teams Toolkit in Microsoft Visual Studio Code](#use-teams-toolkit-in-microsoft-visual-studio-code)
 * [Use the Command Palette](#use-the-command-palette)